 If you don’t have your money order number, you may need to pay an additional fee and fill out a different form to dig up the information you need.
 You may also be able to request these services in person to ensure that the process goes smoothly.

 Western Union’s process is similar to MoneyGram’s.
 Before filling out forms and paying fees, verify that the money order was cashed by calling 1-800-999-9660.

-Tracking Money Orders You Received
+Tracking and Cashing Money Orders You've Received

-Will it clear?
-If you’re concerned about a money order you’ve received, contact the money order issuer and discuss your concerns.
-It may be possible to verify funds on the payment (or at least find out if it’s a known fake.
+If you’re concerned that a money order you received may be fraudulent, contact the money order issuer and discuss your concerns.
+It may be possible to verify funds on the payment or at least find out if it’s a known fake.

 Don’t spend the money until you’re certain that the funds have cleared.
 The clearing process can take a few weeks, even if your bank’s funds availability policy allows you to use the money immediately.
 If you use the funds and the money order turns out to be fake, the bank will require you to repay the amount.